margaretrl/COVID-19-Data-Analysis/README.md

 ### Members: Marija Travoric, Jacquelyn Nogueras, Margaret Rivas, Hannah Housand

 ### Project Description:
 Exploring how COVID-19 cases or deaths are related to other variables, such as mask mandates, socioeconomic status, or healthcare access.
 This can help identify factors that contribute to the spread of COVID-19.
 We utilized linear regression to model relationships.
+This can help policymakers evaluate the effectiveness of different interventions and make informed decisions about public health policy.

 ### Data